Hel88/CodingWeek2024/README.md

 ### Run .jar

-1. Navigate to the folder where is located the .jar file
+1. Navigate to the folder where is located the .jar file (default is Last_Realease/ folder)
 2. Copy/Paste the "files/" folder
 3. Run the .jar with the required modules
     ```